Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Mark ‘Bez’ Berry

-The Blissful Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning decide for Dancing on Ice after proving well-liked on Movie star Gogglebox this 12 months.
+The Completely happy Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a shocking choose for Dancing on Ice after proving well-liked on Superstar Gogglebox this 12 months.

-The maracas maestro advised RadioTimes.com this month that he “actually wouldn’t say no” to Strictly, so on condition that Dancing on Ice swaps the ballroom for the ice rink, we are able to see Bez hitting the ice.
+The maracas maestro informed RadioTimes.com this month that he “definitely wouldn’t say no” to Strictly, so provided that Dancing on Ice swaps the ballroom for the ice rink, we are able to see Bez hitting the ice.

 Luke Trotman